 BILLINGS — It was a triumphant homecoming for Montana darling Jess Lockwood.

-Ranked third in the Professional Bull Riders world standings, Lockwood was the third-to-last rider at First Interstate Arena at MetraPark in his first official ride since suffering a serious hamstring injury that required surgery in March.
+Ranked third in the Professional Bull Riders world standings, Lockwood was the third-to-last rider at First Interstate Arena at MetraPark on Friday in his first official ride since suffering a serious hamstring injury that required surgery in March.